aroccon/MHIT36/README.md

 - Drop oscillation validation ❌
 - Full code scaling ❌
 - MPI writing (no halo)  ✅
-- Serial reading (issue with Leonardo) ❌
+- Serial reading (to avoid issue with Leonardo) ❌

 # Run the code

 - Compile first the cuDecomp library using *_lib.sh, the resulting modules and library will be located in cuDecomp/build/lib and cuDecomp/build/include
 - Double check cuDecomp building is fine (must be compiled using HPC-SDK)
-- Single folder: contains the single GPU version of the code (see MHIT36 repository for further details)
+- Single folder: contains the single GPU version of the code (see MHIT36 repository for further details), no MPI required.
 - Multi folder: multi GPU version of the code (work in progress).
 Use local.sh or leo.sh to compile and run the code (see porting status above); the multi GPU version relies on cuDecomp for Pencil Transposition and halo exchanges.